FaisalAli19/chi-td/docs/getting-started.md

 ---
-id: doc1
+id: getting-started
-title: Latin-ish
+title: Getting Started
-sidebar_label: Example Page
+sidebar_label: Getting Started
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.